Control Methods in IPM

 Nematodes

-While there exist nematodes that are detrimental to plant health, here we are discussing entomopathogenic nematodes specifically.
+While there are nematodes that are detrimental to plant health, here we are discussing entomopathogenic nematodes specifically.

 Nematodes are microorganisms that infect pest insects, sterilizing them.
 Like bacterial pathogens, they are generally released into the soil and infect pest insect larvae that dwell there.